yonatantussa/YonatanTussa/README.md

 # Hi, I'm Yonatan 👋
-My first experience coding was back in elementary school, when I learned Scratch during summer camp.
+My first experience coding was back in elementary school, when I learned Scratch in summer camp.
 Since then, I have explored many other aspects of computer science and technology.
 From Hardware, when I built my own computer at age 12, to Web Development throughout high school, and now experimenting with Raspberry PI projects with my little brother.
 I am always looking to acquire new skills and experiences, and I firmly believe the best way to learn is by doing!
 <!--
 **YonatanTussa/YonatanTussa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.